Bloodletting in Mesoamerica: Description

 Bloodletting was performed by piercing a soft body part, generally the tongue, and scattering the blood or collecting it on amate, which was subsequently burned.
 The act of burning the sacrificed blood symbolized the transferral of the offering to the gods via its transformation into the rising smoke.

 Piercing was accomplished using obsidian prismatic blades, stingray spines, or shark's teeth.
 Under some circumstances, a rope with attached thorns or obsidian flakes would be pulled through the tongue.

 Jade or stone spines and teeth have been found in the archaeological record.
 Some of these jade artifacts have rather dull points but might have been used once the initial cut was made, or might purely be ritualistic objects not used in actual bloodletting.

 The location of the bloodletting on the body often correlated with an intended result or a corresponding symbolic representation.
 For example, drawing blood from the genitals, especially the male sex organs, would be done with the intent of increasing or representing human fertility.
+Other interpretations for genital bloodletting were for elites to support transitioning seasons to have fertile lands, which served as ritual acts to the gods.

 Ritual performance

 Lintel 24 at Yaxchilan, depicting Lady Xoc drawing a barbed rope through her tongue.

 Ritualized bloodletting was typically performed by elites, settlement leaders, and religious figures (e.g., shamans) within contexts visible to the public.
 The rituals were enacted on the summits of pyramids or on elevated platforms that were usually associated with broad and open plazas or courtyards (where the masses could congregate and view the bloodletting).
 This was done so as to demonstrate the connection the person performing the auto-sacrifice had with the sacred sphere and, as such, a method used to maintain political power by legitimizing their prominent social, political, and/or ideological position.
+Evidence suggests that group or ceremonial bloodletting was held for young men in the Terminal Classic and Postclassic periods who were entering adulthood to learn about sexuality and fertility for marriage.

 While usually carried out by a ruling male, prominent females are also known to have performed the act.
 The El Perú tomb of a female (called the "Queen's Tomb") contains among its many grave goods a ceremonial stingray spine associated with her genital region.

 One of the best-known lintels from Mesoamerica, Yaxchilan Lintel 24 (right), shows Lady Xoc drawing a barbed rope through her tongue.
 In front of her, her husband and the ruler of Yaxchilan, Shield Jaguar, is shown holding a torch.